jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vpn-gateway/index.md

 ```

 Once the CA has been created, output its public key in `base64` format to
 a text file.
-We will need the contents of this file when pasting the
+We will need the contents of this file when copying the
 public certificate into the Azure portal in the next step.

 ```bash